ljmzlh/RITA/README.md

 The pretrained checkpoints are stored in directory `rita/code/checkpoints`.
 After pretraining, the checkpoints can be copied and saved for further finetuning.

-To perform few-label finetuning, set `MODE` to `finetune` and set `PRETRAINED_PATH` to the pretrained checkpoint's path, which is either obtained by performing pretraining as described above or downloading the pretrained checkpoints [here]().
+To perform few-label finetuning, set `MODE` to `finetune` and set `PRETRAINED_PATH` to the pretrained checkpoint's path, which is either obtained by performing pretraining as described above or downloading the pretrained checkpoints [https://storage.googleapis.com/rita_resources/rita_pretrained.tar.gz](https://storage.googleapis.com/rita_resources/rita_pretrained.tar.gz).
 For example, the command of few-label finetuning on dataset WISDM is:
 ```
 python run.py --dataset wisdm --mode finetune --data_size few --pretrained_path WISDM_PRETRAINED_PATH
 ```